 Make sure utilities are in your name

-Some utility bills report to the credit bureaus.
-If you make on time payments, it means you have the ability to start working to reestablish good credit.
+Some utility bills are reported to the credit bureaus.
+If you make on-time payments, it means you can start working to reestablish good credit.
 For example, you may be able to qualify for a free cell phone plan.
 Sometimes, you can use other types of accounts like this.

 If you have a phone bill or other debts, that could help you to build up your credit history and boost your financial recovery overall.
 There may be a waiting period, though, before some companies will allow you to use them.
 That’s okay.
 During this time, work with a cosigner who can help you.
 That helps you in the recovery process.